-SanDisk SSD has a better performance than basic hard disk drive, but data loss is still an unavoidable problem when you encounter following situations:
+SanDisk SSD has a better performance than basic hard disk drive, but data loss is still unavoidable when you encounter the following issues:

-This article will tell how to recover files from SanDisk SSD drive when you meet the similar data loss problem.
+This article will tell how to recover files from SanDisk SSD drive when you meet the similar data loss problems.

-You can use iCare Data Recovery to recover data from SanDisk SSD drive by following steps below:
+You can use iCare Data Recovery Pro to recover data from SanDisk SSD drive by the following steps below:

 Step1.
 Free download and install iCare Data Recovery on your computer.
 Run the data recovery software and select a proper scan mode.